-The National Resource Center on LGBT Aging, a program of SAGE, is the country's first and only technical assistance resource center focused on improving the quality of services and supports offered to lesbian, gay, bisexual, and/or transgender older adults, families and caregivers.
-Established in 2010 through a federal grant from the U.S. Department of Health and Human Services, the National Resource Center on LGBT Aging provides training, technical assistance and educational resources to aging providers, LGBT organizations and LGBT older adults.
+The National Resource Center on LGBTQ+ Aging, a program of SAGE, is the country's first and only technical assistance resource center focused on improving the quality of services and supports offered to lesbian, gay, bisexual, and/or transgender older adults, families and caregivers.
+Established in 2010 through a federal grant from the U.S. Department of Health and Human Services, the National Resource Center on LGBTQ+ Aging provides training, technical assistance and educational resources to aging providers, LGBTQ+ organizations and LGBTQ+ older adults.

-The goal of the National Resource Center on LGBT Aging is to provide ongoing and sustainable resource development, technical assistance, education, and training that supports the Aging and Disability Networks in providing culturally competent services to LGBTQ older adults and their caregivers.
+The goal of the National Resource Center on LGBTQ+ Aging is to provide ongoing and sustainable resource development, technical assistance, education, and training that supports the Aging and Disability Networks in providing culturally competent services to LGBTQ+ older adults and their caregivers.

 Our objectives are to:

-- create and disseminate information, educational resources, and technical assistance regarding LGBT aging,
+- create and disseminate information, educational resources, and technical assistance regarding LGBTQ+ aging,

-- develop and refine training on concerns related to LGBT cultural competence to the aging and disability services network and providers serving diverse communities,
+- develop and refine training on concerns related to LGBTQ+ cultural competence to the aging and disability services network and providers serving diverse communities,

-- increase the capacity of LGBT older adults, families and caregiver to access aging and disability services, and
+- increase the capacity of LGBTQ+ older adults, families and caregiver to access aging and disability services, and

 - improve collaboration with other minority aging resource centers and the ACL network.

-Learn more about the success of the first 10 years of the National Resource Center on LGBT Aging from the infographic Celebrating 10 Years of Knowledge.
+Learn more about the success of the first 10 years of the National Resource Center on LGBTQ+ Aging from the infographic Celebrating 10 Years of Knowledge.